 This section establishes guidance on the recognition, measurement, presentation and disclosure of assets and liabilities denominated in foreign currencies.
 The Section requires monetary assets and liabilities, denominated in a foreign currency and non-monetary items valued at fair value, denominated in a foreign currency to be adjusted to reflect the exchange rates in effect at the financial statement date.
 The resulting unrealized gains and losses are to be presented in the new statement of remeasurement gains and losses.
-This standard is effective for fiscal years beginning on or after April 1, 2021.
+This standard has been deferred by PSAB and is now effective for fiscal years beginning on or after April 1, 2022.